Zarathustra

 Indo-Aryans: The sub-group of Indo-Iranians who split from the Iranians

-India.
-These people are called Indo-Aryans, rather than Indians, to
+of Northern India.
+These people are called Indo-Aryans, rather than

-distinguish them from the native peoples who were already settled in
+Indians, to distinguish them from the native peoples who were already

-already separated from the Iranians but, who either settled and remained
+had already separated from the Iranians but, who either settled

-behind in Iran and Central Asia, or who had followed in later migratory
+and remained behind in Iran and Central Asia, or who had followed

-groups which did not make it all the way to India (see Burrows: 1973).
+in later migratory groups which did not make it all the way to India

 Iranians: The sub-group of Indo-Iranians who split from the Indo-Aryans